nixcz/cisco-nexus-9300-evpn-fix/README.md

 # cisco-nexus-9300-evpn-fix
-Script for Nexus 9300 fixing remote static MACs learned locally
+Script for Nexus 9300 fixing remote static MACs learned locally.

 # Problem description
-Cisco Nexus 9300 doesn't support "feature port-security" in combination with VxLAN/EVPN as of yet.
-We have discovered a few related issues one of which can lead to blackholing a traffic.
-We believe the port-security feature will "secure" learned MAC addresses within VxLAN/EVPN fabric in a similar way as if you would configure static MAC records on the switch.
+Cisco Nexus 9300 doesn't support "feature port-security" in combination with VxLAN/EVPN.
+We have discovered a few related issues, one of which can lead to blackholing traffic.
+We believe the port-security feature will "secure" learned MAC addresses within VxLAN/EVPN fabric as if you would configure static MAC records on the switch.

-Same message will occur when:
+The same message will occur when:
   a) remote port is configured with port security
-  b) remote MAC address is configured as static MAC entry (e.g. mac address-table static 0000.0000.0000 vlan 999 interface Ethernet1/48)
+  b) remote MAC address is configured as static MAC entry (e.g., mac address-table static 0000.0000.0000 vlan 999 interface Ethernet1/48)

-If MAC address collision will happen in you VxLAN/EVPN fabric for any reason your VTEP will report this log message as per RFC:
+If MAC address collision happens in your VxLAN/EVPN fabric for any reason, your VTEP will report this log message as per RFC:

 For GX: